 Risk Ref.
-Risk Title Current Risk Target Risk / Date COR_CHS_09 Failure to undertake proper engagement and consultation with service users, stakeholders, and partners on the delivery of services.
-Lead Officer Governance Group (if Relevant) Portfolio Holder High Medium Ownership / Monitoring Head of Policy, Technology & Improvement Community Planning Strategic Board and Participation Group Leader of the Council Risk Statement awed decision making, ser sers, stakeholders, and partners ovices that do not meet people's not do and meet people's not duals.
-Worst Case Consequences Uninformed (or un-evidenced) d obligations. lecision making; resources not allocated to meet need; and f ailure to deliver statutory Controls / Mitigation Committee monitoring the follow The participation strategy was s Engagement and consultation is Council and other stakeholders There is a corporate participatio consultation tool.
-These measures may not preve provide a more defensible positi Actively responding to the requi Participation Strategy and suppor priorities.
+Current Risk Target Risk / Date COR_CHS_09 Failure to undertake proper engagement and consultation with service users, stakeholders, and partners on the delivery of services.
+Lead Officer Governance Group (if Relevant) Portfolio Holder High Medium Ownership / Monitoring Head of Policy, Technology & Improvement Community Planning Strategic Board and Participation Group Leader of the Council Risk Statement Council services could lead to fl Failure to appropriately engage and consult with service users, stakeholders, and partners on the design and delivery of Council services could lead to flawed decision making, services that do not meet people's needs, poorly targeted expenditure, and adverse impact on communities or individuals.
+Worst Case Consequences Uninformed (or un-evidenced) obligations. ninformed (or un-evidenced) decision making; resources not allocated to meet need; and failure to deliver statutory ligations.
+Controls / Mitigation The risk are mitigated by having robust and transparent consultation and decision-making processes and by the Scrutiny Committee monitoring the following strategies and action plans: SOLD, Locality Planning and the participation strategy.
+The participation strategy was subject to a review by Scrutiny Panel in 2015 and is currently being refreshed.
+Engagement and consultation is embedded within decision-making, including consideration of the risks and impact on the Council and other stakeholders within all committee reports.
+There is a corporate participation group which meets two-monthly, as well as a user group for the Citizen Space online consultation tool.
 These measures may not prevent risks but should reduce the likelihood of a breakdown in stakeholder relationships and provide a more defensible position if there is a legal challenge.
-Actively responding to the requirements of the Community Empowerment Act 2015; active and responsive Citizen's Panel; Participation Strategy and supporting guidance and processes; and development of a locality planning model and How do we monitor that controls are working effectively?
+Actively responding to the requirements of the Community Empowerment Act 2015; active and responsive Citizen's Panel; Participation Strategy and supporting guidance and processes; and development of a locality planning model and priorities.
+Strategy for Community Engagement 2019-2024.
+How do we monitor that controls are working effectively?
 The Participation Strategy was approved by Scrutiny Committee and has subsequently been subject to a Scrutiny Panel.
 Regular reports are brought to the Committee to enable it to monitor its implementation.
 It is due to be renewed later this year and internal and external engagement on the new strategy is underway.
 A risk and governance framework is in place at both Council and Community Planning Partnership (CPP) levels.
-The Community Planning Partnership Leadership Board are accountable for the effectiveness of the partnership performance, isk and governance arrangements.
+The Community Planning Partnership Leadership Board are accountable for the effectiveness of the partnership performance, risk and governance arrangements.
 The SOLD plan summarises the governance arrangements including delivery groups and partners' roles.
 The Scrutiny Committee receives regular 6-monthly CPP updates and is responsible for scrutinising these risks.
-This ncludes updates on Locality Planning and Community Empowerment.
+This includes updates on Locality Planning and Community Empowerment.
 The Audit Committee receives regular 6-monthly corporate risk updates and is responsible for scrutinising the risks to the Council.
 As part of this, the lead officer updates the corporate risk and provides CRMG with an annual self-assessment on the effectiveness of the Community Planning Leadership Board.
 Audit Scotland has also undertaken reviews on Community Planning Partnerships.
 What more can we do to reduce the risk?
-Procurement of Citizen Space, a a bespoke online consultat ion and engagement platform.
+Procurement of Citizen Space, a bespoke online consultati ion and engagement platform.
 Lessons Learnt Community Planning Audits - o utcomes from audits of Fal kirk and other Councils.
-Latest Note / Review Date with our communities.
-The enable are achieving the Councils prior led communities' board wi ities and minimising risk in ished to ensure we are appropriat Il link with our participation group t this area appropriately. rward with the enabled communiti to ensure we 01 Aug 2019
+Latest Note / Review Date A work stream under Council of the future has been established to ensure we are appropriately engaging with our communities.
+The enabled communities' board will link with our participation group to ensure we are achieving the Councils priorities and minimising risk in this area appropriately.
+This area of work will be scrutinised further as we move forward with the enabled communities workstream 01 Aug 2019